kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-1).md

 deployment "awesome-cats-deployment" successfully rolled out
 ```

-12. After successfully rolling out the deployment , even though the application from frontend side will be running as expected
+12. After successfully rolling out the deployment ,even though the application from frontend side will be running as expected

-we can check by doing curl of the URL
+We can check by doing curl of the URL

 ``` console
 $ curl https://kumailr7.github.io/Opscatalyst///